We provide a grounds maintenance service on areas which are maintained by the Council. You can view these areas on the maintained open space map.

 In certain areas grass cutting is carried out at a reduced level, promoting a contrast between highly maintained areas and the development of biodiversity areas to promote the protection of flora and fauna.
 Some burial grounds that are no longer operational are maintained on an ad-hoc-basis.

 Shrub beds are pruned during over the winter period.
 We prioritise those beds next to footpaths and on sight-lines.
 Only in exceptional circumstances such as blocked footways or traffic visibility reasons will we prune during the growing season.

 Hedges will be cut outwith the birds nesting season.
 Hedges will be once a year.

-We carry out routine treatment to eliminate weeds twice a year on Council maintained land which includes roads, pavements, kerbs and community greenspaces such as parks and play areas.
+We carry out routine treatment to eliminate weeds twice a year on some Council maintained land, including roads, pavements, kerbs and greenspaces such as parks and play areas.